richardvenneman/appsignal-docs/source/support/known-issues/incorrect-container-host-metrics.html.md

 ## Solution

-No complete solution is available at this time.

-If you're using Heroku, please use our Logplex log drain for Heroku.
-For more information on the Heroku log drain, please view [this documentation page](/metrics/host-metrics/heroku.html).
+Please upgrade to the latest AppSignal for Ruby gem or Elixir package to receive accurate host metrics for container metrics.

-Memory host metrics were fixed in Ruby gem `2.8.0` and Elixir package `1.9.0`.
-The other metrics were be improved in the future.
+- Memory host metrics were fixed in Ruby gem `2.8.0` and Elixir package `1.9.0`.
+- CPU host metrics were fixed in Ruby gem `2.9.0` and Elixir package `1.10.0`.
+- Heroku is supported through our [Logplex log drain for Heroku](/metrics/host-metrics/heroku.html).

+**Warning**: For container host metrics to be accurate, limits need to be set for every container.
+This means, configuring your container to have a limited number of CPUs and memory allocated to it.
+Without these limits the container reports the maximum possible value of these metrics, resulting in the host reporting Terabytes of available memory for example.
+A container without swap configured, or unsupported on the host system, will report a `0` value.
+For more information on how to limit your container's CPU and memory, please read the [Docker](https://docs.docker.com/config/containers/resource_constraints/#memory) or [Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/) documentation.

+Contact us if host metrics are not reported accurately for your system.
+In which case it would help us a lot if you could send us the `appsignal.log` file and some information about your app's container setup so we can reproduce the issue.

 Let us know which metrics you are missing, are inaccurate or if you have a problem, at [support@appsignal.com].

-Note that in our newer releases the AppSignal agent reads the container runtime metrics if a container is detected.
-If no limits for your container's memory, CPU, etc. have been configured, the container will report the maximum possible value.
-A container without swap (support) will report a 0 value.
-For more information on how to limit your container's memory see the [Docker](https://docs.docker.com/config/containers/resource_constraints/#memory) or [Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/) documentation.

-Let us know if it's reporting the memory statistics accurately for your apps or if it doesn't.
-In which case it would help us a lot if you could send us the `appsignal.log` file and some information about your app's container setup so we can reproduce the issue.

 ## Workaround